You’ve heard it said: “follow the manufacturer’s instructions” when installing a hardwood floor.

 When is my floor acclimated?
-Find out how to properly acclimate your floor for your next wood floor installation in our Acclimation 101 video.
+Find out how to properly acclimate your floor in our Acclimation 101 video.

 Most solid floors need the boxes opened, cross-stacked, and plastic unwrapped to be properly acclimated.
 Some engineered floors (not all) are only recommended to be acclimated to room temperature – not humidity.